3kh0/ext-remover/README.md

 ## uRun - Bypass bookmarklet restrictions with uBlock
 From [Inglan2](https://github.com/Inglan2)

-Recently Google cracked down on bookmarklets and now they don't work (Its based on the [DeveloperToolsAvailability](https://chromeenterprise.google/policies/?policy=DeveloperToolsAvailability) policy).
+Recently Google cracked down on bookmarklets and now they don't work (It's based on the [DeveloperToolsAvailability](https://chromeenterprise.google/policies/?policy=DeveloperToolsAvailability) policy).
 I wanted to run scripts still so I started making this, inspired by [uBlock Run *Run Code On Pages*](#ublock-run-run-code-on-pages), but with more features, like saving scripts.
 1. Open uBlock settings
 2. Enable advanced settings, and click the gear ⚙️ button